Los Angeles Police Department: Senior ranks

+Junior officer ranks

 Demographics

 Up to the Gates administration, the LAPD was predominantly white (80% in 1980), and many officers had resided outside the city limits.
 Simi Valley, the Ventura County suburb that later became infamous as the site of the state trial that immediately preceded the 1992 Los Angeles riots, has long been home to a large concentration of LAPD officers, most of them white.
-A 1994 ACLU study of officers' home zip codes concluded that over 80% of police officers resided outside the city limits.

-Hiring quotas began to change this during the 1980s, but it was not until the Christopher Commission reforms that substantial numbers of black, Hispanic, and Asian officers began to be hired on to the force.
+Hiring quotas began to change this during the 1980s, but it was not until the Christopher Commission reforms that substantial numbers of black, Hispanic, and Asian officers began to be hired onto the force.
 Minority officers can be found in both rank-and-file and leadership positions in virtually all divisions.
 In 1910 the LAPD hired the first female police officer with the power to arrest in the United States, Alice Stebbins Wells.
 LAPD's first Latina officer, Josephine Serrano Collier, was hired in 1946.
 On the LAPD through the early 1970s, women were classified as "policewomen".
 Through the 1950s, their duties generally consisted as working as matrons in the jail system or dealing with troubled youths working in detective assignments.
-Rarely did they work any type of field assignment, and they were not allowed to promote above the rank of sergeant.

-A lawsuit by a policewoman, Fanchon Blake, in the 1980s instituted court-ordered mandates that the department was to begin actively hiring and promoting women police officers in its ranks.
+Rarely did they work any field assignment, and they were not allowed to rise above the rank of sergeant.
+A lawsuit by a policewoman, Fanchon Blake, in the 1980s, instituted court-ordered mandates that the department begin actively hiring and promoting women police officers in its ranks.
 The department eliminated the rank of "policeman" from new hires at that time along with the rank of "policewoman".
 Anyone already in those positions was grandfathered in, but new hires were classified instead as "police officers", which continues to this day.
 In 2002, women made up 18.9% of the force.
 In 1886, the department hired its first two black officers, Robert William Stewart and Roy Green.
 The LAPD was one of the first two police departments in the country to hire an African-American woman officer, Georgia Ann Robinson in 1919.
 Despite this, the department was slow at integration.
-During the 1965 Watts riots, only 5 of the 205 police assigned to South Central Los Angeles were black, despite the fact that it was the largest black community in Los Angeles.
-Los Angeles' first black mayor, Tom Bradley was a former LAPD officer, and quit the department after being unable to advance past the rank of lieutenant like other black police officers in the department.
+During the 1965 Watts riots, only 5 of the 205 police assigned to South Central Los Angeles were black, even though it was the largest black community in Los Angeles.
+Los Angeles' first black mayor, Tom Bradley was a former LAPD officer and quit the department after being unable to advance past the rank of lieutenant like other black police officers in the department.
 When Bradley was elected mayor in 1972, only 5% of LAPD officers were black and there was only one black captain in the department, Homer Broome.
 Broome would break down racial barriers on the force going on to become the first black officer to obtain the rank of commander and the first black station commander, leading the Southwest Division.